 disclosure: this is a sponsored post.
 All opinions are our own.

 by plane: Oceanside is conveniently located within 4 major airports including San Diego’s Lindberg Field (SAN- 40 miles), John Wayne/Orange County Airport (SNA- 50 miles) Los Angeles Airport (LAX- 90 miles) and Ontario Airport (ONT- 85 miles).
 McClellan-Palomar Airport (CLD) in Carlsbad is located just 15 minutes south of Oceanside and offers daily connections from LAX on United.

 by rail: Daily stops are available at the Oceanside Transit Center from Amtrak’s Pacific Surfliner that services cities between Santa Barbara and Oceanside.
 The Transit Center also is a central hub for three other rail lines: the Coaster, which operates a daily schedule between downtown San Diego and Oceanside; the Sprinter, which runs daily between Oceanside and Escondido to the east; and the Metrolink, which services Orange, San Bernardino and Riverside counties.

 by car: Oceanside is easily accessed by car from Interstate 5 and the historic Coast Highway 101.

 WHERE TO STAY IN OCEANSIDE:

-Holiday Inn Express – We stayed at the junior suite of Holiday Inn Express for a night while visiting Oceanside.
+Holiday Inn Oceanside Marina – We stayed at the junior suite of Holiday Inn for a night while visiting Oceanside.
 It’s great for families looking for value in the area.
 Finding parking was a breeze and the made to order breakfast was great.
 There’s a walking path at the back of the hotel after you pass the pool and jacuzzi to get you to the Harbor Village or Oceanside Beach.

 OCEANSIDE RESTAURANTS TO TRY: